MIOT Institute of Cancer Cure

 Meet the Doctors

-Dr. Senthil kumarMBBS, M.S (General Surgery), M.Ch (Surgical Oncology)
+Dr. Senthil kumarMBBS, M.S (General Surgery), M.Ch (Surgical Oncology)., FMAS

-He has work experience of 7 years in the field of surgical oncology.
-He has also obtained his fellowship in minimal access surgery.
-He completed his under graduation (MBBS) from Tuticorin Medical College, Tuticorin.
+Dr. Senthil has completed his under graduation (MBBS) from Tuticorin Medical College, Tuticorin.
 He completed his general surgery training (M.S) from Coimbatore Medical College, Coimbatore.

 He has extensive training and experience in treating all types of malignancies like breast cancers, gynaecological cancers, gastrointestinal cancers, head and neck cancers, soft tissue cancers, urological cancers and thoracic cancers.
 His areas of special interest include breast, gynaec and gastrointestinal malignancies.